There is no limit to the number of items that faculty may have checked out at at time, except where indicated.

 Please note that interlibrary loan materials are the property of the loaning library and renewals are at their discression.
 Interlibrary loan materials accrue overdue fines at the rate of $1.00 per day.

 You may renew materials yourself, through your library record online, or you may call the Greenfield (215-717-6280) or Music (215-717-6292) Library.
 Please note that this does not apply to course reserve materials.

 Circulating books, scores and pictures may be renewed for up to one year by University of the Arts students, faculty and staff if no one else has requested them.
+Faculty may renew circulating videos, DVDs, Blu-Rays, and CDs (except those on course reserve) once, for an additional week.
 After one year, materials must be returned or borrowing privileges will be suspended.
 This policy applies to ALL patrons, including faculty.

 Holds and Recalls

 Holds: If an item is checked out, anyone eligible to borrow may place a hold on it.
 This prevents the patron who has it checked out from renewing it but does not affect the due date.
 When an item with a hold on it is returned, you will receive a notice that the item is ready for you in the respective library.
 You may place a hold on checked-out items yourself through the online catalog or you may ask library staff at the circulation desk to do so for you.
 Holds cannot be placed on items that are not checked out.